haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Items.md

 	- [x] Read-only catalog of [[#Item]]s
 	- [x] Read-write set of ones the player has
 	- [x] Player's money
-- [ ] Can
+- [x] Can
-	- [ ] Tell what items the shop can roll
+	- [x] Tell what items the shop can roll
-	- [ ] Tell the system that triggers on exiting shopping what items were recently bought so it can edit health for example
+	- [x] Tell the system that triggers on exiting shopping what items were recently bought so it can edit health for example

 System for modifying things before round starts
 - Health and meter
+- Maybe other resources should be pooled together?

 ## Item
 Knows: